scalacenter/platform/process/src/site/joining-platform.md

 > is a lot missing and its structure will change.

-When the Committee has incubated your project, the Process lead subscribes you to all the Platform services and you start benefiting from its tools and infrastructure right away.
+When the Committee has incubated your project, the Process lead subscribes you to all the Platform services.
+You can then benefit from Scala Center's tools and infrastructure.

-The Scala Center strives to make this process as easy as possible, and let you focus on the truly hard tasks: building a community, tooling, growing your module, and fixing bugs.
+The Scala Center strives to make this process as easy as possible, and lets you focus on the truly hard tasks: building a community, tooling, growing your module, and fixing bugs.
 For that, we provide a simple step-by-step tutorial to help you migrate.